mzabani/FastCgiNet/README.md

 The Requests API
 ----------------
 There are two APIs in FastCgiNet: the Records API and the Requests API.
-The Requests API is the recommended API and should fit most user's needs.
+The Requests API is the recommended API and should fit most users' needs.
 This section describes it.

 The webserver's point of view:
 1. When the browser requests a page/url, the webserver must request an answer from the application.
 2. The application will then write the HTTP Response Status, HTTP Response Headers and Standard Output (it may also write to the Standard Error Output) and the webserver will finally send these to the actual visitor.

-So if you are writing a WebServer, you must use a *WebServerSocketRequest* per visitor's request, like this:
+So if you are writing a Web Server, you might want to use a *WebServerSocketRequest* per visitor's request, like this:
 ```
 using FastCgiNet;
 using FastCgiNet.Streams;